Steve Tisch: 2001–present

 He is currently a partner in Escape Artists, an independently financed film production company based at Sony Pictures Entertainment that is the result of a merger between his Steve Tisch Company and fellow partners Todd Black and Jason Blumenthal's production company, Black & Blu.
 Escape Artists released The Weather Man, starring Nicolas Cage, in the fall of 2005, and The Pursuit of Happyness, starring Will Smith, was released by Columbia Pictures in December 2006.
 Other projects include Seven Pounds starring Will Smith, Knowing, starring Nicolas Cage and The Taking of Pelham 123 starring Denzel Washington and John Travolta.
-The company's TV projects include Perpetual Grace, LTD. for Epix and Servant starring Nell Tiger Free for Apple TV+.
+The company's television projects include Perpetual Grace, LTD for Epix and Servant starring Nell Tiger Free for Apple TV+.

 In 2007, Tisch received the P.T.
 Barnum Award from Tufts University for his exceptional work in the field of media and entertainment.

-Tisch was named chairman and Executive Vice President of the New York Giants American football team in 2005.
-Tisch accepted the Vince Lombardi Trophy twice, when the Giants won Super Bowl XLII and again when they won Super Bowl XLVI.
-On April 30, 2008, Tisch along with the rest of the Giants team and administration were invited by President Bush to the White House to honor the Giants Super Bowl victory.
+Tisch became chairman and Executive Vice President of the New York Giants American football team in 2005.
+He accepted the Vince Lombardi Trophy twice, when the Giants won Super Bowl XLII and again when they won Super Bowl XLVI.
+On April 30, 2008, Tisch, along with the rest of the Giants team and administration, received an invitation from President George W. Bush to the White House to honor the Giants' Super Bowl victory.

 Tisch also made an appearance on the reality show Shark Tank in season 5.

-Following the 2021 season, when the Giants finished 4-13, Tisch "pushed" John Mara to fire head coach Joe Judge, after John Mara was reportedly willing to give Judge a third year.
+Following the 2021 season, when the Giants finished 4-13, Tisch "pushed" John Mara to fire head coach Joe Judge, after Mara was reportedly willing to give Judge a third season.

 Personal life

 Tisch has been married twice.
 He had two children with his first wife, Patsy A. Tisch; the marriage ended in divorce.
 In 1996, Tisch married Jamie Leigh Anne Alexander.
 They had three children, Elizabeth, Holden and Zachary, before divorcing.

 On August 10, 2020, he announced that his daughter, Hilary, died by suicide following a history of depression.
 She was 36.

-His brother Jonathan serves as the Giants' treasurer.
+His brother Jonathan is the Giants' treasurer.